 On the subject of security, both Binance and Bittrex have an immaculate record, since both exchanges have never been hacked.
 Unfortunately, this accolade is far less common than you might hope in this industry.

 Beyond this, both Binance and Bittrex offer device-based two-factor authentication, through Google Authenticator, with this being an optional feature on both platforms.

 Similarly, both platforms offer withdrawal whitelisting, which allows you to limit which addresses can be used for withdrawals.

 Bittrex features automatic IP lockups, requiring you to confirm the login from a new IP address through the email address connected to your account.

-Binance do not offer this feature, but does include an IP login history so you can manually review who accessed the account, and when.
+Binance does not offer this feature but does include an IP login history so you can manually review who accessed the account, and when.

 Binance offers its users peace of mind through its ‘Safu’ fund, which is designed to cover any losses that might occur should anything unfortunate happen to the exchange, such as a hack.

 Bittrex makes no mention of operating a similar fund, but since both exchanges keep the majority of user funds in cold storage, it is unlikely a hack would be beyond repair.